tbarbette/npf-docs/docs/source/tests.rst

         d={}
         for time, kv in results.items():
             for k,v in kv.items():
                 d.setdefault(k,[])
                 d[k].append(v)
         for k,vs in d.items():
             RESULTS[k + '-SUM'] = vs[8:-1]

-NFP constants
+NPF constants
 =============

 Multiple constants can be used in the files and scripts sections:

 ``NPF_ROOT``
-    Path to NPF
+    Path to NPF (path to the executable) ``NPF_BUILD_PATH``
-``NPF_BUILD_PATH``
-    Path to the build folder of NPF
+    Path to the build folder of NPF (by default $NPF_ROOT/build, can be overriden with ``--build-path``) ``NPF_REPO``
-``NPF_REPO``
-    Path to the repository under test ``NPF_TESTSCRIPT_PATH``
+    Path to the repository under test.
+If you don't use a repository, it will be the cwdir of the executable.
+``NPF_TESTSCRIPT_PATH``
-    Path to the folder of the test script ``NPF_RESULT_PATH``
+    Path to the folder containing the test script ``NPF_RESULT_PATH``
-    Path to the result folder (by default when the command is run, or as passed by the --result-path option) ``NPF_OUTPUT_PATH``
+    Path to the result folder (by default ``results/repo/version/``, or as overwritten by `--result-path`` option) ``NPF_OUTPUT_PATH``
-    Path to the output folder (by default as result,unless given with --output-filename) ``NPF_NODE_ID``
+    Path to the output folder (by default the same as the result result, unless given with `--output-filename`) ``NPF_NODE_ID``
     Index of the node used for the same role, in general 1 ``NPF_NODE_MAX``